Michael Carrick: Man Utd has to be 'challenging for title'

 'I still can't give up on it'

-With just 12 Premier League games left to play, the Red Devils are 17 points behind leaders Chelsea -- with the two sides set to meet in the FA Cup sixth round Monday -- but Carrick is no mood to concede just yet.
+With just 12 Premier League games left to play, the Red Devils are 17 points behind leader Chelsea -- the two sides meet Monday in the FA Cup quarterfinals -- but Carrick is no mood to concede just yet.

-When the Englishman insists the title race "can change so quickly," he speaks with the conviction of a man who has lifted the trophy on five occasions -- more than any player from Chelsea or Arsenal in the history of the competition.
+When the Englishman insists the title race "can change so quickly," he speaks with the conviction of a man who has lifted the EPL trophy on five occasions -- more than any player from Chelsea or Arsenal in the history of the competition.

 "At the moment this year looks a long way off, but in the back of my mind I still can't give up on it," the deep-lying midfielder tells CNN.
 "That's just me."